 There is something different about a site you visit that has no continuous feed.
-You have in all likelihood come here on purpose.
-The algorithm is not trying to learn what kind of stranger you are.
+The chances are you have arrived here on purpose.
+You will notice this site behaves more like a website.
+There is no continuous feed.
+No algorithm working surreptitiously in the background trying to find out how it can exploit you.
 The site is not going to offer up a suggestion of something else that might interest you.
 There is nothing like that happening here.
 It just sits, happily unconnected.
-Unconcerned.

 You would be hard put to recall it now, but there was a time the internet was something of a forest.
 It was weird and sprawling.
 You would come across strangers on a personal blog with a terrible design, waxing lyrical on some niche obsession, and you would follow a link and get lost in the best possible way.

-Then a few companies came along and saw the mess for what it was: inefficiency.
-They herded us onto a couple of very large platforms and suddenly everything was peachy.
-We had our convenience and an audience, they were left with our data and attention, and a neat little harvest of all the sociability we had accumulated over centuries of letter-writing and trust.
+Then a few companies came along and saw the mess for what it was: blundering inefficiency.
+So they herded us onto a couple of very large platforms and for a while everything was peachy.
+We had organisation and convenience.
+We had an audience.
+In return, they were left with a neat little harvest of our data.

 But look at it now.
-The soil is collapsing, the feeds are thin and disease has free rein.
-Two firms account for 99 per cent of the software in your pocket, another does nine-tenths of the searching in the world.
+We might overwork the metaphor and say that disease has free rein.
+Two firms account for 99 per cent of the software in our pocket, another does nine-tenths of the searching in the world.
+Scrolling for anything meaningful is nigh on impossible because every inch has been monetised by companies who have an uncanny knack of knowing exactly what it is you might be interested in buying.

-A short technical aside, in case you wonder what Ghost actually is.
+A short (AI-generated) technical aside, in case you wonder what Ghost actually is.

 Ghost is open-source software, run by a small non-profit, used by independent writers to publish on their own terms.
 The email list is mine.
 The site is mine.
 The domain is mine.
 If Ghost itself disappeared tomorrow, I could pick the whole thing up and move it elsewhere without losing a subscriber.